 Previous CMIP6 analyses of monsoon precipitation have focused on summer mean precipitation within the monsoon region.
-Understanding the changes in spatiotemporal regional inter-monthly precipitation patterns along the monsoon band is important.
+Understanding the changes in regional inter-monthly precipitation patterns along the monsoon band is important.
 However, comprehensive research is lacking on model performance, future projections, and uncertainty in this regard.
-The objectives of the present study are as follows: 1) to compare the performance of CMIP6 and CMIP5 models in predicting spatiotemporal simulating inter-monthly evolution of precipitation patterns in East AsiaAsian subregions; 2) to investigate projections of spatiotemporal regional inter-monthly precipitation patterns and sources of model uncertainty using CMIP6 models under four SSP scenarios; and 3) to examine the uncertainty factors and associated with physical mechanisms of change in spatiotemporal East Asian subregional precipitation patternschanges.
+The objectives of the present study are as follows: 1) to compare the performance of CMIP6 and CMIP5 models in simulating inter-monthly evolution of precipitation patterns in East Asian subregions; 2) to investigate projections of regional inter-

+65 monthly precipitation patterns and sources of model uncertainty using CMIP6 models under four SSP scenarios; and 3) to examine the uncertainty factors and associated physical mechanisms of East Asian subregional precipitation changes.